Cross-Modal Graph with Meta Concepts for Video Captioning: Related Work

 To construct better video representations, Wei et al. \cite{wei2019neural} explicitly separate the consistent features and the complementary features from the mixed information and harness their combination, aiming to improve the complementarity of different modality information in video.
-To reduce the computational overhead, Zheng at al. \cite{zheng2020dynamic} design a dynamic sampling module to improve the discriminative power of learned clip-level classifiers and increase the inference efficiency during testing.
+To reduce the computational overhead, Zheng et al. \cite{zheng2020dynamic} design a dynamic sampling module to improve the discriminative power of learned clip-level classifiers and increase the inference efficiency during testing.
+SibNet \cite{liu2020sibnet} proposes a novel framework to extract video temporal features better, while it fails to consider the video-caption correspondence and did not use the audio features.
+Therefore, SibNet has inferior results than our proposed method.
+SwinBERT \cite{lin2021swinbert} adopts an end-to-end architecture, where the video features are extracted online.
+Technically, the video tokens and word tokens are simultaneously fed into the model, hence the attention masks can be learned, which reflect the visual semantic correspondence.
+However, end-to-end training requires intensive computation resources.
+By contrast, our proposed method is more lightweight.

-In this paper, instead of using object proposals detected by the pretrained models as the graph nodes \cite{pan2020spatio,zhang2020object}, we adopt a weakly-supervised learning approach to localize the visual regions, that are aligned with the corresponding caption semantic concepts, and use them as the nodes of our proposed meta concept graph.
-Through this way, our method is not limited by the pretrained detector, we can predict wider range of meta concepts.